ds-modules/curriculum-guide/technology/computer-resources.md

 ### Availability

-As of 10/30/17, we have 26 total machines.
-Of these:

-* 9 are available
-* 12 are checked out
-* 5 are in repair

-The above estimates may be out of date.
 To check the availability of laptops at the current time:

 1. Go to [http://oskicat.berkeley.edu/search/r](http://oskicat.berkeley.edu/search/r)
 2. Search for "CS C8"